salahuddinfa/mark/README.md

         "is_processed": true,
         "is_valid": true
     },
-    "message": "Use duplicate_strategy=update to update existing receipt or duplicate_strategy=ignore to create new entry" }
+    "message": "Use duplicate_strategy=update to update existing receipt to create new entry" }
 ```